nengo/nengo-loihi/docs/overview.rst

 - *Superhost*: The PC physically connected to the FPGA board.
   Typically the superhost and host communicate over ethernet, but it is also possible to communicate over serial USB.
+- *INRC*: A superhost provided to members of the
+  Intel Neuromorphic Research Community.
+  Whenever we refer to the superhost, you can use the INRC.
 - *Local machine*: The computer you are currently using.
   We usually assume that your local machine is not the superhost, though you can work directly on the superhost.